-- A. Assumptions and Criteria for Rate Setting - 1.
-Rates will be set at levels to provide projected cash balances equivalent to a minimum of 90 days of current budgeted expenditures.
-It is recognized, however, that seasonal fluctuations may cause cash balances to be below recommended levels, but rates should be set such that the minimum cash balance in any month does not drop more than 40 percent below the recommended level. - The Utility will maintain at least a Tacoma Power will maintain sufficient liquidity to support Tacoma Power's operational objectives, preserve financial and management flexibility, and plan for maintaining or improving credit ratings.
-Liquidity measures may include cash, the unused portion of dedicated bank lines, the Rate Stabilization Fund, and other short-term debt agreements.
+A. Assumptions and Criteria for Rate Setting

+- 1. Rates will be set at levels to provide projected cash balances equivalent to a minimum of 90 days of current budgeted expenditures.
+It is recognized, however, that seasonal fluctuations may cause cash balances to be below recommended levels, but rates should be set such that the minimum cash balance in any month does not drop more than 40 percent below the recommended level. - 2.
+Tacoma Power will maintain sufficient liquidity to support Tacoma Power's operational objectives, preserve financial and management flexibility, and plan for maintaining or improving credit ratings.
+Liquidity measures may include cash, the unused portion of dedicated bank lines, the Rate Stabilization Fund, and other short-term debt agreements. - 3.
+The Utility will maintain a minimum Debt Service Coverage Ratio of approximately 1.5 based on net revenues including surplus power sales consistent with water supply planning noted in subsection 5 below or at higher levels consistent with sound financial practice in the electric industry.
+The Utility will plan to a minimum Debt Service Coverage Ratio of 1.8 based on net revenues including surplus sales estimated using median water availability or at higher levels consistent with sound financial practice in the electric industry.

-- 3. The Utility will maintain a minimum Debt Service Coverage Ratio of approximately 1.5 based on net revenues including surplus power sales consistent with water supply planning noted in subsection 4 below or at higher levels consistent with sound financial practice in the electric industry.
-The Utility will plan to a minimum Debt Service Coverage Ratio of at least 1.8 based on net revenues including surplus sales estimated using median water availability or at higher levels consistent with sound financial practice in the electric industry. - 34.
-In order to maintain an appropriate Debt to Equity Ratio, the Utility, over time, will finance its capital program in a manner which strives for a balance in the use of revenue and debt.
+- In order to maintain an appropriate Debt to Equity Ratio, the Utility, over time, will finance its capital program in a manner which strives for a balance in the use of revenue and debt.
 Under normal circumstances, major capital projects will be financed primarily with debt and fifty percent of all other capital requirements will be financed through rate revenues.
-Additional revenue financing may be planned if rate adjustments do not exceed the rate of inflation.
-Any debt financing will not be used for longer than the useful life of the capital project. - 45.
-Water supply planning for surplus power available during the rate adjustment period will be based on water conditions that have historically been exceeded 75 percent of the time. - B. Rate Setting for Traditional Retail Electric Services - Revenue Requirements - a.
-The projected load forecast for the rate review process shall include the consumption effects of price and local economic and demographic conditions.
-Projected retail revenues will be based on average weather assumptions. - b.
-The level of annual funding for low-income assistance will be determined by the Public Utility Board. - c.
-Both the short-term and long-term rate impacts of conservation programs and generating resource development will be considered when establishing current funding levels.
+Any debt financing will not be used for longer than the useful life of the capital project. - 5.
+Water supply planning for surplus power available during the rate adjustment period will be based on water conditions that have historically been exceeded 75 percent of the time.

+B. Rate Setting for Traditional Retail Electric Services